Current Gallery: Post-Edwardian & Modern / postedwardianmodern149

 Costume seen on Shebah Ronay as Jessica Armstrong

-• Emma Fielding as Eleanor Bing wearing an apricot gown with beaded flowers in the episode "Speedy Death" of the 1999 mini-series "The Mrs. Bradley Mysteries."
+• Emma Fielding as Eleanor Bing wearing an apricot gown decorated with embroidered flowers and beading in the episode "Speedy Death" of the 1999 mini-series "The Mrs. Bradley Mysteries."

 • BBC